GabbisCode/My-Note-taking/C/01-Introduction.md

 ### Other Features

-provides low level features that are generally provided by the Lower level languages

-programs can be manipulated using bits: ability to manage memory representation at bit level, provides wide variety of bit manipulation operators

-pointers play a big role in C: direct access to memory; supports efficient use of pointers
+C provides low level features that are generally provided by the Lower level languages: programs can be manipulated using bits: ability to manage memory representation at bit level, provides wide variety of bit manipulation operators.Pointers play a big role in C: direct access to memory; supports efficient use of pointers

-Disadvantages
+#### Disadvantages

 Flexibility and freedom also requires added responsibility.
 Use of pointers is problematic and abused.
 You can make programming errors that are difficult to trace.
 Sometimes because of its wealth of operators and its conciseness, it makes the language difficult to read and follow, there is an opportunity to write obscure code.

 ## Creating a C Program